jfiume/CSS-athon/README.md

 ## Technology

-- Vanilla JavaScript and `jquery` for overall structure and logic,
+- `HTML5` and `CSS3` for overall structure and styling,
-- `HTML5` and `CSS3` for all for DOM manipulation and rendering,
+- Vanilla JavaScript and `jquery` for all for DOM manipulation and rendering,
 - Webpack to bundle and serve up the various scripts.

 ## Code Snippets